lmfit/lmfit-py/doc/model.rst

    List of strings for names of the independent variables.

-.. attribute:: missing
+.. attribute:: nan_policy

-   Describes what to do for missing values.
+   Describes what to do for NaNs and missing values.
 The choices are:

-    * None: Do not check for null or missing values (default).
+    * 'raise': Raise a ValueError (default)
-    * 'none': Do not check for null or missing values.
+    * 'propagate': Do not check for NaNs or missing values.
+The fit will try to ignore them.
-    * 'drop': Drop null or missing observations in data.
+    * 'omit': Remove NaNs or missing observations in data.
 If pandas is installed, :func:`pandas.isnull` is used, otherwise :func:`numpy.isnan` is used.
-    * 'raise': Raise a (more helpful) exception when data contains null or missing values.

 .. attribute:: name